HardCT/Dijkstra-Algorithm/README.md

     Input: the place of departure and destination;
     Output: route of the fastest path and time comsumption.
     User Interface: correct spelling required; mispellation is not having search suggestion.
-This python file implements dijkstra algorithm onto the routing problem based on following map.
+This python file implements dijkstra algorithm onto the routing problem based on Stations.jpg.

 # Evironment
 Python 3.9